saphlua/superbrain/README.md

 Superbrain is a brainf*** interpreter with optional extras.

 Brainf*** uses eight characters to write incredibly simple instructions.
-It is Turing-complete.
+It is Turing-complete, meaning it can theoretically complete any task expressible by a computer (given unlimited memory.)
+It is also referred to as a 'Turing tarpit', or a language which fulfills Turing-completeness while being as esoteric, minimalist, and confusing as possible.

 Information is stored on a 'tape' which is either finite (usually 30000 cells) or infinite.
 The tape consists of cells with indices starting at 0.
 Each cell contains eight bits of information.
 A pointer which starts at cell 0 is pushed back and forth along the tape, reading and writing values.
 A simple loop block can be used to repeat instructions based on a condition.